itchio/butler/docs/launcher-integration.md

     butler --json --dbpath /path/to/butler.db launch --game 123456 \
       --prereqs-dir /path/to/prereqs

+**Finding what to launch.** Everything `butler launch` can start is a cave in the database, so use your daemon to decide what to launch:

+  * `Fetch.Caves` filtered by `gameId` lists a game's installs.
+Each cave carries its `id`, the `game`, and the `upload` it was installed from.
+    Pass the cave's `id` as `--cave` to launch that exact install, or just pass `--game` and butler picks the game's most recently played one.
+  * `Fetch.Commons` is the cheap bulk version: flat id-only records of every cave, enough to map the games in your UI to launchable caves.
+  * `Launch.GetTargets` with a `caveId` returns what a launch would run: the resolved targets, each with a `strategy` field.
+Anything other than `native` won't run headlessly, so this is how you decide up front whether to spawn `butler launch` or route through your daemon flow.

+The daemon doesn't need to be running during the launch itself.
+Gather the ids while your launcher is open, store them (in a shortcut, a config file, wherever), and spawn `butler launch` on its own later.

 Flags:

   * `--game` picks the game's most recently used install; `--cave` names an